comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/info_error.md

 assignees: jdmar3
 ---

-Please go through the following list and :
+If you can answer "TRUE" to the first two items below, then create a pull request and correct the error:

-1. [ ] Is there an error in the text or a link?
+1. [ ] There is an error in the text.
-2. [ ] Do you know the correct information?
+2. [ ] I know how to correct the error
-2. [ ] Did you create a pull request with a correction for the error?
+3. [ ] I created a pull request to correct the error.

+If you don't know how to correct the errorneous information, then create an issue.

 None of the above, create an issue
 ------------------------------------------------------------------